 - Earned income credit

 - Exclusion or credit for adoption expenses

-- Roth IRA Contributions
+- Traditional and Roth IRA contribution deductions

-- The student loan interest deduction
+- Student loan interest deduction